alanna-jc/CV_Fish_Measurement/README.md

 **contruct_fused_frames.py** (Step 2) [Draft by Adriel, Edited by Alanna]

-Creates PNG of .mat sonar code
+1. Creates PNG of .mat sonar code

-[insert image of that]

-Uses Gaussian Mixture Model (GMM) background subtraction to create background subtracted version (bgs)
+2. Uses Gaussian Mixture Model (GMM) background subtraction to create background subtracted version (bgs)

-[insert image of that]

-Finds associated video frame
+3. Finds associated video frame

-[insert image of that]

-And combines them all into one image for annotation
+4. And combines them all into one image for annotation

+Resulting in...<br>
 [insert image of that]